What is a Good Blog Structure? (With On-page SEO)

 • Are key takeaways included in the blog?

-Key Takeaway in a structured blog page can help users quickly understand the summary of what is described in the topic.
-They also benefit webmasters as having key takeaways should increase the prob of appearing in the google rich results.
+A Key Takeaway in a structured blog page can help users quickly understand the summary of the topic.
+They also benefit webmasters, as having key takeaways should increase the probability of appearing in Google rich results.

 Best Practices:

-• Key Takeaways should be highlighted to differentiate them with the rest of the text.
+• Key Takeaways should be highlighted to differentiate them from the rest of the text.

 Also Read